Quality End of Life Care for All (QELCA©)

 The QELCA© Programme was initially formally evaluated in partnership with the King’s Fund (available on request from Liz Bryan – firstname.lastname@example.org) but has since been rolled out nationally in collaboration with Hospice UK and NHS Improving Quality (formally the End of Life Care Programme) and to groups of trainers in many parts of the world including, China, South Korea, Singapore, Brazil, Argentina, Taiwan and Australia.

-QELCA© is copyrighted to St Christopher’s Hospice and anyone claiming to deliver the programme must be registered as a QELCA© trainer.
-The register comprises trainers who have attended the ‘Train the Trainers’ run by St Christopher’s Hospice and who have delivered at least one programme under supervision.
+QELCA© is the intellectual property of St Christopher’s CARE and anyone claiming to deliver the programme must be registered as a QELCA© Trainer.
+The register comprises trainers who have attended the ‘Train the Trainers’ run by St Christopher’s CARE and who have successfully completed the St Christopher’s CARE assessed qualification.

 If you are an organisation wishing to improve care delivered to people in the last phase of life and are interested in exploring whether the QELCA© Programme would support the changes needed, please contact Liz Bryan – email@example.com who will be happy to discuss your specific situation with you.

 If you are a hospice or specialist palliative care team wishing to become a St Christopher’s CARE Satellite in order to be eligible to deliver the QELCA© Programme, please see information and speak to us if you have any questions.